PierrePicard20/NanoLexer/README.md

 		// [...]
 ```

 To play with it please have a look at the tests subfolder which contains a variety of use cases.
+All examples presented above can be found in the `testgen` subfolder.

 # Patterns
 Supported patterns are: